kubernetes/website/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough.md

 To specify multiple resource metrics for a Horizontal Pod Autoscaler, you must have a Kubernetes cluster and kubectl at version 1.6 or later.
 Furthermore, in order to make use of custom metrics, your cluster must be able to communicate with the API server providing the custom metrics API.
-Finally, to use metrics not related to any Kubernetes object you must have a Kubernetes cluster at version 1.10 or later and must be able to communicate with the API server providing external metrics API.
+Finally, to use metrics not related to any Kubernetes object you must have a Kubernetes cluster at version 1.10 or later, and you must be able to communicate with the API server that provides the external metrics API.
 See the [Horizontal Pod Autoscaler user guide](/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-custom-metrics) for more details.

 ## Step One: Run & expose php-apache server